INTO-CPS-Association/DTaaS/client/test/README.md

 The E2E tests require a functional gitlab oauth setup, traefik gateway and a live react client website.
 The E2E tests do not launch the react client website.
 So it is important to launch the website using `yarn start`.
-Keep this server running while performing the E2E tests with `yarn test -e` command.
+Keep this server running while performing the E2E tests with `yarn test:e2e` command.

 The E2E tests use playwright test runner.
 You also need to have the software installed.
 If it is not installed, you can install with the following command.